MrLuje/vscode-extensions-pack-builder/README.md

 - a set of extension for .net development (intellisense, debugger, dependency management, etc)
 - use another one react
-- and disable non-relevant extensions !
+- and disable non-relevant extensions in one click !

 You only have pertinent extensions enabled for a given project without having to manage them one by one !